 The front relief on the installation depicts two scenes from Mozart’s opera, Don Giovanni.
 The rear shows him as a young child performing with his father and sister, based on a watercolour by Louis de Carmontelle.

-You can see the key part of the original de Carmontelle painting below, taken from a 1764 copy (courtesy of the Metropolitan Museum of Art):
+You can see the key part of the original de Carmontelle painting above, taken from a 1764 copy by Jean-Baptiste Joseph Delafosse.

-This is one of your “must-take” photos of any Vienna trip:
+(One of your “must-take” photos of any Vienna trip)

 How to get to the Mozart monument